-“Regardless of what advice the public follows on family interactions, park and recreation agencies should be prepared for increased public use of trails and undeveloped areas of parks,” Richard Dolesh, NRPA’s editor-at-large, and Allison Colman, NRPA’s director of health, wrote on March 16.
+“Regardless of what advice the public follows on family interactions, park and recreation agencies should be prepared for increased public use of trails and undeveloped areas of parks,” Richard Dolesh, NRPA’s editor-at-large, and Allison Colman, NRPA’s director of health, wrote.
 They also offered guidance on several issues that might arise as a result of continued and increased public use of parks and trails — including staff guidance, personal protection equipment and social distancing.

 “There is no question that this is a fluid and evolving situation,” Dolesh and Colman warned.
 “The experiences of other countries have shown that more stringent measures may be employed by the government to restrict the use of public spaces and private facilities.
 This guidance is current today, but park and recreation professionals and agency directors should monitor CDC guidance and local, state and federal updates daily.”